sjavokhir/mobile-awesome/README.md

 * [waves-timer-animation](https://github.com/manueldidonna/waves-timer-animation) - A relaxing waves animation built with Jetpack Compose.
 * [compose-destinations](https://github.com/raamcosta/compose-destinations) - Annotation processing library for type-safe Jetpack Compose navigation with no boilerplate.
 * [android-maps-compose](https://github.com/googlemaps/android-maps-compose) - Jetpack Compose components for the Maps SDK for Android.
+* [twyper](https://github.com/theapache64/twyper) - 🔥 Yet another Tinder like swipeable cards, built for Jetpack Compose.
+* [Flippable](https://github.com/wajahatkarim3/Flippable) - A Jetpack Compose library for animating a flip transition between the front and back of something, such as a card.
+* [voyager](https://github.com/adrielcafe/voyager) - 🛸 A pragmatic navigation library for Jetpack Compose.
+* [sketchbook](https://github.com/GetStream/sketchbook-compose) - 🎨 Jetpack Compose canvas library that helps you draw paths, images on canvas with color pickers and palettes.
+* [colorpicker](https://github.com/skydoves/colorpicker-compose) - 🎨 Jetpack Compose color picker library for getting colors from any images by tapping on the desired color.

 ## Android samples